Green Turtle: Unveiling its Habits, Threats and Occurrence

 Green Turtle – let’s recap

 In conclusion, the green turtle captivates with its vibrant appearance and remarkable life cycle.
 Through this article, we have explored its fascinating habits, the threats it encounters, and its occurrence in various regions.
 By understanding the challenges green turtles face and taking action to protect them, we can ensure their survival for generations to come.
+If you want to dive with turtles, be sure to read this text: Diving with Turtles at Isla del Caño in Costa Rica

 costa rica divers instructor